fr0gger03/flask_pandas/PRODUCTION_DEPLOYMENT_GUIDE.md

 # Production Deployment Guide for Flask Workload Parser

+> **⚠️ NOTE**: This guide contains legacy information.
+For the most up-to-date deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).
+This document is maintained for reference on specific production configurations like Redis, Nginx, and Sentry.

 This guide documents all necessary changes to implement a production-ready deployment with Redis, Nginx, Gunicorn, and Sentry monitoring.

 ## Overview